cofoundry-cms/Cofoundry.Docs/src/User Areas/Configuration/Password Policies.md

 ## Customizing a user area policy via IUserAreaDefinition

-If you need to modify the basic password policy settings for a specific user area, you can do this by implementing the optional `ConfigureOptions(UserAreaOptions)` interface method on your definition class.
+If you need to modify the basic password policy settings for a specific user area, you can do this in the `ConfigureOptions(UserAreaOptions)` interface method in your definition class.
 In this example we increase the minimum number of unique characters required to 6:

 ```csharp
 using Cofoundry.Domain;